Turbonegro: New look and new sound, rise to success (1995–1997)

 The gag was long gone by May 1995 when they debuted the denim and moustache look.
 Happy-Tom said, "We feel that denim out-rocks leather at all levels.
 Leather is for empty, little people.
 Denim is for us big guys!
 And the kids love it!"
 With a new look came a new sound.
 Calmeyer, their engineer at the time, said, "We decided to make things more raw, trying to convey the power of the live performance, if not the sound."

-The first recordings of the new and improved Turbonegro were the Denim Demon and Bad Mongo singles in the spring of 1995.
+The first recordings of the new and improved Turbonegro were the "Denim Demon" and "Bad Mongo" singles in the spring of 1995.
 That summer, Turbonegro left for their second attempt at a U.S. tour, "Namblin in the 90's".
 They played only 11 shows.
 In the words of Happy-Tom, "at least we didn't get the shit kicked out of us like we did the last time we were in the USA".
 In the fall of 1995, Bingo and Pål left the band, putting Turbonegro on hold.
 Pål wanted to travel, while Bingo didn't like the new musical direction ("less Slayer, more rock'n'roll.")
 Happy-Tom, at the same time, was suffering from stress injuries to his arms after the U.S. tour.
 Therefore, agreements were made to put the band on hold for a while.

 In that same year, Anthony Martin started his new label, Boomba Records, in order to release Turbonegro's third album Ass Cobra.
 It did not come out until the spring of 1996 and, by September, they were touring Europe again with a new lineup.
 Anders Gerner from Angst was added as the new drummer, so Happy-Tom returned to playing bass.
 Pål was replaced by Knut Schreiner, with whom Happy-Tom had played in The Vikings.
 Knut (a.k.a.
 Euroboy) was added to the band to help reshape their sound.
-The Prince of the Rodeo 7" was Euroboy's recording debut with Turbonegro.
+The "Prince of the Rodeo" 7" was Euroboy's recording debut with Turbonegro.

-Also at this time, Pamparius returned from traveling in Thailand to open his famous "Pamparius" pizza parlor outside Oslo in Kolbotn.
+Also at this time, Pamparius returned from traveling in Thailand to open his "Pamparius" pizza parlor outside Oslo in Kolbotn.
 He decided to rejoin the band as the keyboard player and dancer.
 His return would be the final touch in the latest incarnation of the band.
 The new look, sound and album irritated and fascinated the European underground.
 People were starting to pay attention to Turbonegro.

 In December and January, Turbonegro continued touring with 14 more dates in Spain, Portugal, France, Germany and Denmark.
-The insignia of their stage performance – the bulging denim, Hanky's routine to stick in his rectum a lit Roman candle, Happy-Tom's sailor hat, Euroboy's lithesome and sultry guitar choreography, and Hanky's attempts at addressing the audience in their broken native tongue – became Turbonegro's trademarks.
+The insignia of their stage performance – the bulging denim, make-up, Hank's routine of sticking a lit Roman candle in his butt-crack, Happy-Tom's sailor hat, Euroboy's lithesome and sultry guitar choreography, and Hank's attempts at addressing the audience in their broken native tongue – became Turbonegro's trademarks.